VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/VideoConnection/VideoConnection.md

 # VideoConnection ==~object~==

-The `VideoConnection` is a connection from an object to a list of objects of `VideoType`.
+This type is a connection from an object to a list of objects of `VideoType`.

 ## Fields